 Many assignments are designed to put theory into workplace practice providing an education that is directly applicable to your role as an OHS professional.

-Professionals are called health and safety executives (HSE), OHS managers, risk managers, OHS coordinators or safety officers.
+Generalist practitioners are called health and safety executives (HSE), OHS managers, risk managers, OHS coordinators or safety officers.

 Professional recognition and accreditation